SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 -
 We will start by importing the Action project.
 Select the import option which is highlighted by the red square.
 When prompted, select the AEMSALESORDERAPI.mtar file for import.
 Once it’s successfully imported, you will see it listed as per the screenshot below and you should see type “Actions” listed.
 Repeat the exact same process to import the second file SAPAEMSO.mtar.
 It will result in the  project being imported of type “Process Automation”.

-***Because I have deployed several versions of the project, you likely won’t see the information under versions matching and that’s okay***
+>aside negative
+> Depending on the versions of the deployed project, there might be some differences between your project and the screenshot in this codelab.
+This is acceptable.

 ![SPA BPA Image 11](img/SPA-BPA-11.jpg)